-Travelling with pets to and from the UK
+Travelling with pets or plants to and from the UK

 UK nationals will still be able to bring pets to and from the UK after the UK leaves the EU.
 Information on how to bring your pet to the UK can be found on Pet Travel to Europe after Brexit.
 You should contact your vet at least 4 months before you plan on travelling to any EU country with your pet.
 More information on the documents that would be required to enter or re-enter the UK will be made available for pet owners on GOV.UK.
 For more information on travel back to the EU visit Taking your pet abroad if there’s no Brexit deal.

 Continuing education in the EU

 Continuing education in the EU and any required fees will depend on the immigration requirements of your host Member State and/or the requirements of the educational institution you are studying at.
 You should contact your host country government or your institution for advice.

 UK students may have entered into arrangements to enrol on courses with universities in EU countries.
 You should check with the relevant institution whether these arrangements will hold after the UK leaves the EU.

 We believe that it is strongly in both the UK and the EU’s interests to continue Erasmus+ projects.
 The Government underwrite guarantee means funding is available to UK organisations to support their students to continue their placement in their host EU country.
 We are seeking to agree arrangements with the European Commission to ensure UK students can complete their exchange.

 Recognising professional qualifications

 The European Commission has published guidance on professional qualifications.
 Where UK nationals have already been recognised by an EU country as holding valid professional qualifications this will remain valid after the UK leaves the EU.
-The Commission has advised holders of qualifications obtained in the UK before the UK leaves the EU to obtain recognition in a EU27 Member State before 29 March 2019.
+The Commission has advised holders of qualifications obtained in the UK before the UK leaves the EU to obtain recognition in a EU27 Member State before the UK’s exit.

 Paying for healthcare in EU countries